hipe/tmx/kiss-rdb-doc/864-the-toml-adaptation-for-entities.md

 but this time, we'll imagine how we would attempt the rewrite of the file using parse actions in our state machine.

-  - CREATE: we'll assume that the entities are placed in the file in order by the identifier of the entity, in lexographic order ascending. (if the existing entities are out of order this algorithm won't totally bork but it should be seen as GIGO. it just won't sort the file for you when it's not already sorted traverse the zero or more existing entities in the file, doing this:
+  - CREATE: we'll assume that the entities are placed in the file by the identifier of the entity, in lexographic order ascending. (if the existing entities are out of order this algorithm won't totally bork but it should be seen as GIGO. it just won't sort the file for you when it's not already sorted.) traverse the zero or more existing entities in the file, doing this:

-      - take care that any leading whitespace/comments in the file are emitted as if it's its own entity, always first.
+      - take care that any leading whitespace/comments in the file are emitted as if it's its own "block" (not defined yet), always first.

       - if the existing identifer is less than the argument identifer (lexographically or numerically as appropriate (watch for letter